Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 You can Check out my [Tableau Dashboard](https://public.tableau.com/views/DoIreadallthebooksthatIbuy/Dashboard4?:language=en-US&:display_count=n&:origin=viz_share_link) here.

 # PHASE 5 - SHARE
-It's time wrap up the entire projects with a few takeaways.
+It's time wrap up the entire project with a few takeaways.

 ## Conclusion:
 From the Exploratory Data Analysis of this small dataset, I've been able to answer some important questions and also came up with some interesting insights.